 Yes, every year, this event is attended by an average crowd of 20-25 thousand on a daily basis.
 Now, that’s a lot, isn’t it?
 And majorly because of this reason, we can see that it has successfully created a very positive impact thus, it is known as a festival which plays a key role in promoting our food culture, where people get to know better about the food items of other regions while relishing in their taste.
 It's an exclusive event where food vendors from about 25 Indian states gather in unity for the propagation of this adorable purpose.

-By Air.
 The capital city of India is very well connected with each and every Indian state by air routes.
 The primary airport serving Delhi is the Indira Gandhi International Airport (DEL).
-Spread over 5,000 acres, it has been named after late Mrs Indira Gandhi (a former Prime Minister of India).
+Spread over 5,000 acres, it has been named after the late Mrs. Indira Gandhi (a former Prime Minister of India).
 In terms of overall passenger traffic, this airport is considered to be the busiest all over India.

 Various airlines like Air India, Vistara, Air Asia have good connectivity in Delhi and connect Delhi with most of the Indian cities directly.
 As you deboard your flight at IGI, you can easily take a cab, auto, bus, or metro to reach your destination.
 However, to reach Jawahar Lal Nehru Stadium you can take a cab as it is only 15-16 km away from the airport or you can also opt for the metro as the orange line directly joins the yellow line at New Delhi Railway Station.

 Delhi is well connected via road networks to other nearby Indian cities.
 Depending upon your location you can either drive your own vehicle or even consider taking the services of an interstate bus.
 Here is how you can reach Delhi via the following routes.